 Luke Faulkner is the Director of Technology Integration for the American Institute of Steel Construction (AISC) where he focuses on BIM implementation and advancement as well as eCommerce for the structural steel industry.
 Prior to working for AISC, Faulkner was a project manager/estimator in the mechanical contracting industry where he served on the technology, management methods, and government affairs committees of the local contracting association.
 Faulkner received a Bachelor of Science in Building Construction Technology from Purdue University in West Lafayette, In.

 Max Labecki has been in the AEC industry for 16 years.
 First as a Survey Technical Designer with a local NSW council, he moved to Sydney as a Senior Civil/Geo-spatial Application Engineer.
-He specialized in providing training and customization for the engineering design software, including AutoCAD, Revit, Civil 3D, and Map 3D as well as being an industry professional in the CAD-GIS integration.
-He now focuses on the DE/BIM integration application systems in one of Australia's largest electrical power companies.
+He specialized in providing training and customization for the engineering design software, including AutoCAD, Revit, Civil 3D, Infraworks, ReCap and Dynamo as well as being an industry professional in the CAD-GIS integration.
+With a focus on the DE/BIM integration application systems, setting standards and content creation, Max continues to lead innovation in Australian Utilities and Civil Engineering arena.
 Max has also been the chairperson for Revit User Group Sydney since 2015.

 Monica Schnitger is an industry analyst focusing on the software tools to create the objects that surround us.
 She has developed industry forecasts, market models, and market statistics for the CAD/CAM,CAE, PLM, GIS, infrastructure, AEC, and plant design software markets since 1999.
 She writes and speaks on these topics for technology buyers, investors, and developers, drawing on over 30 years of experience in engineering, software, and market analysis.
 She holds a B.S. in Naval Architecture and Marine Engineering from MIT and an honors MBA from the F.W.
 Olin School of Management at Babson College.

-Dr. Noha Saleeb (PhD, MSc, BArch (hons), FHEA, MCIAT) is an Associate Professor in Construction & Creative Technologies, Middlesex University UK.
-She is Programme Leader for the International MSc Building Information Modelling Management programme focusing on innovative digital technologies, processes for enhancement of design, information, project and construction management.
-She is also Programme Leader for BSc Architectural Technology programme.
-Her research interests lie at the intersection of architecture, IT and e-learning disciplines specializing in 3D digital architecture and Building Information Modelling.
-She is currently investigating implementation of Industry 4.0 technologies in design and construction (e.g., Artificial Intelligence and Big Data analytics) as well as Principal Investigator for a UK International Institutional Links funded project in usage of these innovative technologies and processes for heritage assets.
-Initially an architect, Dr. Saleeb worked for many years in industry in design, construction, and onsite project coordination.
-She is currently providing consultancy on BIM implementation and management on live projects and acting as consultant on several industry boards and professional bodies (e.g., CIOB).
+Dr. Noha Saleeb is an Associate Professor in Construction & Creative Technologies, Middlesex University UK.
+She is Programme Leader for International MSc Building Information Modelling Management focusing on innovative digital technologies, enhancement processes of design, information, project and construction management.
+Also Programme Leader for BSc Architectural Technology programme.
+Her research interests are in architecture and IT, specialising in 3D digitisation and BIM, currently investigating implementation of Industry-4.0 technologies in design/construction, e.g. AI and Big Data analytics.
+Dr Saleeb is a practicing architect providing consultancy in BIM design, construction and onsite project coordination, and has achieved many awards and publications in Journals, Conferences & Books.

 Ryota Ieiri has been a journalist specialized in BIM, ITC, and AEC fields at Nikkei and his own company since 1989.
 He has experience working as a civil engineer, is a registered management consultant, and has taught a venture business class at Kansai University since 2011.
 He has a FAA private pilot license and enjoys flights around the San Francisco Bay Area.